 In 1962, Samuel married Eva García López, and the couple had eight kids, including his successor, Naasón.
 Under Samuel’s dynamic leadership, La Luz Del Mundo grew exponentially, reaching around 72,000 members by 1972 and touching 4 million in 1993.
 He engaged in many philanthropic activities and social services, including constructing educational institutions and hospitals and cultural and social projects.
 This strengthened the congregation’s faith in the church and multiplied their respect and love for their Apostle.

 Samuel Joaquín Flores died at 77 on December 8, 2014, in his home in Hermosa Provincia, Guadalajara.
-While the cause of his death was not shared, he reportedly passed away peacefully, surrounded by his family and loved ones.
-Since Guadalajara houses the world headquarters of La Luz Del Mundo, countless followers from all over the world attended Samuel’s funeral, a large-scale public event.
+While the cause of his death was not shared, he reportedly passed away following an ailment, surrounded by his family and loved ones.
+Since Guadalajara houses the world headquarters of La Luz Del Mundo, countless followers from all over the world attended his funeral, a large-scale public event.
 Thousands of congregation members grieved his death, and even the Governor of State and the Municipal President came to pay their respects.

 Samuel’s son, Naasón Joaquín García, who succeeded him as the third Apostle of the church, was shockingly arrested in 2019 following several allegations of sexual abuse, rape, and trafficking.
 In February 2020, former La Luz Del Mundo member Sochil Martin also sued the church and its leaders for sexually abusing her for 22 years.
 She claimed she was forced as a minor to serve Samuel as a sexual servant for many years till his death.
 She further claimed that his son followed suit and continued abusing her.